stecrotti/xorsat/readme.md

  ![core](https://github.com/stecrotti/xorsat/blob/master/images/core.png?raw=true "core")

  ### Energy
  Energy in the p-spin Ising model corresponds to the number of unsatisfied constraints in the XOR-SAT formula.
-Belief Propagation is able to find solutions only up to the dynamic transition around 0.82, abovmore sophisticated techniques like Survey Propagation are needed.
+Belief Propagation is able to find solutions only up to the dynamic transition around 0.82, above which more sophisticated techniques like Survey Propagation are needed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Nzg0MDc0MDcsLTIwOTY3ODkyMjAsMT
+eyJoaXN0b3J5IjpbLTk1NTgwNTg0MSwtMjA5Njc4OTIyMCwxMD
-A1OTg5Mjk1MCwyMDgzNjc0OTMsMTAyNTg1NTczNV19
+U5ODkyOTUwLDIwODM2NzQ5MywxMDI1ODU1NzM1XX0=
 -->